KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 `VK_LOADER_LAYERS_DISABLE` or by evoking one of the special disable options like `~all~` or `~explicit~` could cause application breakage if the application is relying on features provided by one or more explicit layers.

-#### Comma-delimited lists

-All of the filter environment variables accept comma-delimited input.
-Therefore, you can chain multiple strings together and it will use the strings to individually enable or disable the appropriate item in the current list of available items.

-#### Globs

-To provide enough flexibility to limit layer name searches to only those desired by the developer, the loader uses a limited glob format for strings.
-Acceptable globs are:
- - Prefixes:   `"string*"`
- - Suffixes:   `"*string"`
- - Substrings:  `"*string*"`
- - Whole strings: `"string"`

-This is especially important because it is difficult sometimes to determine the full name of a driver manifest file.
-So, instead of having to type in `VK_LAYER_KHRONOS_validation` into the older `VK_INSTANCE_LAYERS` environment variable to force on validation, the substring `*validation` can be used in the `VK_LOADER_LAYER_ENABLE` environment variable.

-#### Case-insensitive

-All of the filter environment variables assume the strings inside of the glob are not case-sensitive.
-Therefore, “Bob”, “bob”, and “BOB” all amount to the same thing.

-#### Environment Variable Priority

-The values from the disable environment variable will be considered
-<b>before</b> the enable environment variable.
-Because of this, it is possible to disable a layer using the disable environment variable, only to have it be re-enabled by the enable environment variable.
-This is useful if you disable all layers with the intent of only enabling a smaller subset of specific layers for issue triaging.

 ##### VK_INSTANCE_LAYERS